keep-starknet-strange/cashubrew/docs/CONTRIBUTING.md

 ## 🍴 Forking the Repository

-1. Head over to the [Gakimint repository](https://github.com/AbdelStark/gakimint) on GitHub
+1. Head over to the [Cashubrew repository](https://github.com/keep-starknet-strange/cashubrew) on GitHub
 2. Click the "Fork" button in the upper right corner
 3. Voilà!
 You now have your own copy of the repository